mitruly/docusearch/README.md

 ## Usage
 ### Running
-The following scripts are available in the `bin` folder to build and run DocuSearch:
+The following scripts are available in the `bin` folder to build and run DocuSearch from the root folder:
 - `build-docker-image.sh`: Builds a new image with an artifact from the current codebase.
 - `start-docusearch.sh`: Starts a container running DocuSearch on `http://localhost:9000`.
 - `remove-docusearch.sh`: Kills and removes DocuSearch containers.

+### Unit tests
+Unit tests are run as part of the artifact build process, but can be run directly from the root folder using `mvn test`.

 ### Functional tests
 To run the functional tests, first ensure that [`virtualenv`](https://pypi.org/project/virtualenv/) is installed.